Hi I'm Liam and I'm a Bristol based designer maker.

 Through high school art, maths and tech became my subjects of choice, eventually leading me to studying a Masters in Product Design Engineering.
 This is a course run jointly between the Glasgow Art School and University combining mechanical engineering with product design, it suited me perfectly.

 After graduating with a 1st class MEng degree I moved to Bristol, a city I quickly fell in love with, to start working as a Design Engineer at Dyson.
 There I worked primarily on the user experience design for the Environment Control product range.
 However, feeling somewhat creatively constrained with the day job I began making furniture for myself from the spare-room of my flat.

 At the start of 2019, after 5 years of Dyson and a growing frustration with big company politics I decided to leave.
 Leaving to pursue being part of something smaller, slower and getting back to being more hands on; designing what I want and seeing where that takes me....

-Come spring of 2020 I've found a small workshop space to rent and am working to turn a woodworking hobby into a small business, as well as working part-time in the craft beer brewery with the small team at the awesome Good Chemistry - I do love a beer.
+Come spring of 2020 (great timing) I've found a small workshop space to rent and am working to turn a woodworking hobby into a small business, as well as working part-time in a craft beer brewery with the small team at the awesome Good Chemistry - I do love a beer.